atefm/pDMM/README.md

 `-n, --num-topics` Specify the number of topics.
 The default is 20.

-`-a, --alpha` Specify the hyper-parameter alpha.
+`-a, --alpha` Specify the hyper-parameter alpha, relating to the probability of a document choosing a given topic.
 The default value is 0.1.

 `-b, --beta` Specify the hyper-parameter beta.
 The default value is 0.01, which is a common setting in the literature [[5]](#references).
 Following [[1]](#references), the users may consider a `beta` value of 0.1 for short texts.